Ahi2high/HelloShy/README.md

 Visual Studio (2017 or later)
 .NET Framework
 Installation
+From Zip Folder
+Download Zip Folder: Download the zip folder from the Releases page of this repository.

+Unzip the Folder: Extract the contents of the downloaded zip folder to a location of your choice on your local machine.

+Open Solution in Visual Studio: Navigate to the extracted folder and open the solution file (HelloShyanne.sln) in Visual Studio.

+Build Solution: Build the solution in Visual Studio to ensure all dependencies are resolved and the project compiles successfully.

+From Source
 Clone the Repository: Clone this repository to your local machine using Git.

 bash